jetbrains-academy/javascript-course/Loops/For_in/task.md

 // owner : Jacob
 ```

-At each iteration of the loop, `key` will take next key name of the `car` object.
+At each iteration of the loop, `key` will take the next key name of the `car` object.
 In fact, `key` is a string.

-You may have noticed that the keys were gotten in the same order in which they were declared.
-But this is not always the case.
+You may have noticed that the keys were retrieved in the same order they were declared.
+However, this is not always the case.
-For example, if there is a non-negative integers among the keys, they will be traversed first in ascending order:
+For example, if there are non-negative integers among the keys, they will be traversed first in ascending order:

 ```js
 let car = {